DnDavis / AAA

 Day 1: MorningStart at the Savannah Visitor Information Center in the massive brick building that used to be the Central of Georgia Railroad passenger depot.
 This tourist hub has a large souvenir shop and the Savannah History Museum .
 For a good historical overview and to be introduced to the city's founder, Gen. James Oglethorpe, watch the film, “Savannah the Survivor.”
 The museum has an array of artifacts, including an 1830s cotton gin, 19th- and 20th-century ladies' fashions, and a carriage belonging to the family of U.S. Girl Scout founder and Savannah native Juliette Gordon Low.

-There are a variety of tour companies offering trolley tours around the city, and several (including Old Savannah Tours and Old Town Trolley Tours ) depart from the information center.
-Many offer themed tours, but if this is your first time in the city, go with a basic narrated tour that offers unlimited hop on/off service throughout the day.
+Take a trolley tour around the city; Old Savannah Tours and Old Town Trolley Tours ) depart from the information center.
+These companies offer themed tours, but if this is your first time in the city, go with a basic narrated tour that offers unlimited hop on/off service throughout the day.
 It's a great introduction to the city's history and helps you get a feel for the layout.
 Depending on the trolley's route, you might be able to see some of the nearby historic railroad structures occupied by the Georgia State Railroad Museum and the Savannah College of Art and Design (SCAD) when you pull out of the visitor center parking lot.
 The college has a large presence in the city.
 It operates from dozens of buildings, giving the entire historic district the feel of a beautiful college campus.

 Day 1: Afternoon